 Dolly was a co-lecturer of Advanced Multimedia at the UC Berkeley Graduate School of Journalism, guiding second-year students through the completion of their Master’s projects.
 Previously, Dolly worked as a designer in print at Workman Publishing and as a grant writer for the American Red Cross of Greater New York.

-Originally from Brooklyn, New York, I come from a family of immigrants and am a first-generation American.
-Needless to say, stories of the underprivileged and misunderstood are recurring themes in my work.
-Currently, I’m in Oakland, California.
-I studied Visual Arts and Economics at Rice University.
+Originally from Brooklyn, New York, Dolly comes from a family of immigrants and is a first-generation American.
+Naturally, stories of the underprivileged and misunderstood are recurring themes in her work.
+Currently, she lives in in Oakland, California.